technologiesoutcomes/assignments/assignment10/README.md

-1. Provide you understanding of the following terminologies;
+1. Provide your understanding of the following terminologies;
 * idempotency
 * synchronous
 * asynchronous